 - spread the topping over the casserole

-Do I need to make the crunchy oat topping for this crockpot french toast casserole?
+Do I need to make the crunchy oat topping?
 I recommend it as it gives a bit more texture to the dish.
 Since this french toast is cooked in the slow cooker, it ends up somewhat soft (except the edges which get a bit of crunch)

-Does this crockpot french toast casserole need to sit overnight?
+Does this casserole need to sit overnight?
 I have only tried it this way.
 I suspect it would be alright to make the morning of.
 Let me know if you try it!

 Can I bake this in the oven?
 Yes!
 Use this Blueberry Overnight French Toast Bake recipe.

-Can I freeze slow cooker french toast?
+Can I freeze it?
 Apparently you can freeze it before or after cooking, but I have not tried.